UO Science and Invention Fair 2013

 For advice on putting together a display board take a look at this site.
 Any questions about displays should be directed to the science fair coordinator.

 Participants will be grouped into categories by grade.
-Three students from each category will recieve awards (1st, 2nd & 3rd) which consists of ribbons, gift certificates to the UO bookstore and free passes to the Science Factory.
+Three students from each category will recieve awards (1st, 2nd & 3rd) which consists of ribbons, gift certificates.
 There will also be awards for honorable mention and special scholarships for the most promising projects.
 Scholarships are intended to aid students in entering their projects in more competitive fairs and may use for supplies to expand on or revisit the project and to cover travel and registration costs.

 Questions should be directed to the science fair coordinator Brandy Todd (541) 346-4313 or firstname.lastname@example.org